weblab-class/minerva-news/README.md

 git push heroku master
 ```
 Make sure to wait a little bit before accessing the website.
 Otherwise 1) it might not update or 2) freeze.

+## Minerva Frontend Interface

+## Minerva Backend Pipeline
+The backend is where all the heavy lifting occurs-- where nlp, machine learning, inference, and algorithms
+come together to make the information the user obtains in the frontend possible.
+Specifically, hundreds of recent news
+articles are scraped from many sources and relevant features are extracted/computed to yeild our tagging system,
+summarization system, and article grouping system.

+First, Minerva is built upon tags-- keywords from a piece of text.
+Although one tag usually isn't sufficient
+to do much, frequency distributions have many nice properties which we exploit to yield maximum performance.

+### Tag Extraction
+We now discuss how to extract tags from text.
+We utilize an industrial-grade nlp library, [spacy](https://spacy.io/),
+to preprocess the text; from which we obtain word tokenization, parts-of-speech, and word lemmatization.
+We
+consider proper and improper nouns only, since verbs, adverbs, and adjectives are often used subjectively
+and generally can apply to anything,

+### Article Category Classification

+### Information Clustering and Main Idea Extraction

+### Summary Generation